Docs

 # Example with a cell containing a 32-bit integer 999

-For bitsN, pass the same plain BoC hex format you would pass for a slice.
+For bitsN, pass the same plain BoC hex format as for a slice.

 Addresses